michu1810/Portfolio/django-e-commerce/Website/README.md

 A web application built with Django that allows users to browse, filter and add products to a shopping cart, and place orders using a simple checkout form.
 The logic is based on function-based views (FBV), with GET/POST request handling, session-based cart management, and flash message notifications using Django's built-in `messages`.

-This project was created in 2 days after around 3–4 weeks of learning Django.
 The goal was to practice core web development concepts: views, sessions, form handling, and database interaction.

 ---